Wellington Raukaraka Scholarship (School-leaver scholarships for leadership)

 - Applicants who have taken a (single) gap year after completing Year 13 may apply for the Scholarship as long as they have not studied at another university during that time (i.e., this scholarship is for first-year students, not transferring students).
 They will need to apply in the year prior to starting study at Victoria University of Wellington.

-- Exceptional applicants will also be considered for the Wellington Kahotea Scholarships which includes full accommodation costs at a Victoria University of Wellington Hall of Residence plus a stipend for three years conditional on students continuing to be enrolled full-time and maintaining a Grade Point Average of 6 (a B+ average).
+- Exceptional applicants will also be considered for the Wellington Kahotea Scholarship which includes full accommodation costs at a University hall of residence plus a stipend for three years conditional on students continuing to be enrolled full-time and maintaining a Grade Point Average of 6 (a B+ average).
 See full regulations here.

 - Applicants who meet the criteria for both the Wellington Raukaraka and the Wellington Tangiwai Scholarships will be awarded the Wellington Tangiwai Scholarship.
-They will still be considered for the Wellington Kahotea (see regulation 10).
+They will still be considered for the Wellington Kahotea Scholarship (see regulation 12).

-- All recipients of the Wellington Raukaraka and Wellington Kahotea Scholarships are guaranteed an offer of a place in one of our Halls of Residence, provided an accommodation application is received by the Accommodation Service by their deadline.
+- All recipients of a Wellington School Leaver Scholarship are guaranteed an offer of a place in a University hall of residence, provided an accommodation application is received by University Accommodation Wellington by their deadline.

 - The Scholarship cannot be deferred to a later year.